The Transfiguration (film): Plot

 The next morning, Lewis asks Milo if he heard that Andre's gang had been arrested.
 Milo feigns ignorance and asks Lewis, who used to be in the army, if he ever killed anyone.
 Lewis responds that while he had seen many body parts, he never killed anyone.
 Sensing that something is upsetting Milo, Lewis tells him that whatever he's feeling guilty about pales in comparison to all of the horrible things other people are doing to each other.
 Milo thanks him, and goes for a walk, where he is immediately gunned down by friends of the gang members he had arrested.
-Unaware that he has died, Sophie After unsuccessfully tries to contact Milo before boarding the bus to Alabama alone.
+Unaware that he has died, Sophie unsuccessfully tries to contact Milo before boarding the bus to Alabama alone.
 As Milo is bagged and autopsied, Sophie reads a letter from Milo.
-In it, he reveals that he watched Twilight, but thought it "sucked", and that he has given vampire suicide some more thought.
+In it, he reveals that he read Twilight, but thought it "sucked", and that he has given vampire suicide some more thought.
 While he maintains that vampires cannot kill themselves directly, he alludes to his own actions and explains that he believes that a vampire could kill himself indirectly by orchestrating something that he knew would result in death, especially if motivated by a desire, but inability, to not hurt others.
 The last shot of the film is Milo's freshly buried casket.